Niobe: Arts

 The subject of Niobe and the destruction of the Niobids was part of the repertory of Attic vase-painters and inspired sculpture groups and wall frescoes as well as relief carvings on Roman sarcophagi.

 The subject of the Attic calyx-krater from Orvieto conserved in the Musée du Louvre has provided the name for the Niobid Painter.

 A lifesize group of marble Niobids, including one of Niobe sheltering one of her daughters, found in Rome in 1583 at the same time as the Wrestlers, were taken in 1775 to the Uffizi in Florence where, in a gallery devoted to them, they remain some of the most prominent surviving sculptures of Classical antiquity (see below).
 New instances come to light from time to time, like one headless statue found in early 2005 among the ruins of a villa in the Villa dei Quintili just outside Rome.

 In painting, Niobe was painted by post-Renaissance artists from varied traditions (see below).
 An early appearance, The Death of Niobe's Children by Abraham Bloemaert, was painted in 1591 towards the start of the Dutch Golden Age.
 The English artist Richard Wilson gained great acclaim for his The Destruction of the Children of Niobe, painted in 1760.
 Three notable works, all dating from the 1770s, Apollo and Diana Attacking Niobe and her Children by Anicet-Charles-Gabriel Lemonnier, The Children of Niobe Killed by Apollo and Diana by Pierre-Charles Jombert and Diana and Apollo Piercing Niobe’s Children with their Arrows by Jacques-Louis David belong to the tradition of French Baroque and Classicism.

 Niobe is an abstract painting by Károly Patkó.

-In classical music, Italian composer Agostino Steffani (1654 – 1728) dedicated his opera "Niobe, Queen of Saba" to her myth.
+In classical music, Italian composer Agostino Steffani (1654–1728) dedicated his opera "Niobe, Queen of Saba" to her myth, and Giovanni Pacini too wrote an opera on this myth.
 Benjamin Britten based one of his Six Metamorphoses after Ovid on Niobe.

 In modern music, Caribou called the last track on his 2007 album Andorra "Niobe".

-In modern dance, José Limón named a section of his dance theater work Dances for Isadora as "Niobe".
+In modern dance, José Limón named a section of his dance theatre work Dances for Isadora as "Niobe".
 The section is a solo for a woman mourning the loss of her children.

 A marble statue of Niobe is a female lead character in a long-running 1892 farce Niobe (play) by Harry Paulton.
 In the play she is bought to life by a quaint electrical storm and brings the Edwardian values and relationships in the household to disarray.
 The season at the London Royal Strand Theatre enjoyed more than five hundred performances.
 The play is the subject of a musical dedication by Australian composer Thomas Henry Massey.
 The play was filmed in 1915.